tejasgajare/workflux-app/README.md

 ng config schematics.@schematics/angular:component.style scss
 ```

 Generate a library in the workspace.
+We must explicitly mention the prefix.
 ```bash
 cd flux-ui
 ng generate library flux --prefix=flux
 ```

-Create an UI Component.
+Create a UI Component.
 We will use an example of a simple Button.
 ```bash
 ng generate component button
 ```